nova-collective/andromeda/src/app/api/groups/README.md

 - Business logic is delegated to `GroupService` and `UserService`.
 The latter is used to populate member metadata on GET requests.
 - `ensureGroupNameUnique` provides early conflict detection, complementing persistence-layer constraints.
 - Error handling is centralized via `handleError`, which normalizes unknown exceptions into a 500 JSON response while logging the original message.
-- `authorizeRequest` protects each handler by decoding the JWT cookie and enforcing scoped permissions.
+- `authorizeRequest` protects each handler by decoding the bearer token and enforcing scoped permissions.